otterammo/otterstack/README.md

 ## Adding New Apps or Subdomains

+To add a new service:

-1. Create a new folder under `apps/` with a `docker-compose.yml` and `.env`.
+1. Create a folder under `apps/` or `core/`.
+2. Add a `docker-compose.yml` and `.env` (if needed).
-2. Connect it to the `homelab` network.
+3. Connect the service to the `homelab` Docker network.
-3. Add a proxy route (Cloudflared or Nginx) pointing to the service port.
+4. Configure proxy access (e.g., Cloudflared).
-4. Document the details in `apps/<new-app>/README.md`.
+5. Document in the service’s own `README.md`.